CORS

 *) - Accept common HTTP methods (

-, etc.) - Enable basic headers
+GET,POST, etc.) - Enable basic headers

 ⚠️ This is fine for development, but not recommended for production.